A Guide to Regulatory Enforcement in Early Years Settings

 If a provider is found on repeated inspections to be struggling to meet and maintain adherence to the regulations despite submissions of acceptable CAPA’s following inspection the matter will be referred in all instances to the registration office for consideration.
 It is the duty of all providers to take responsibility to meet all the regulations which are designed to protect the wellbeing of children at all times.
-Whilst the inspectorate does not expect to find all early years’ services fully complaint on every inspection it is not acceptable to discover repeated failures of a similar nature.
-This will be considered a failure of governance and the appropriate enforcement action will be taken.
+Repeated failure to meet compliance with the Regulations is unacceptable and considered a failure of governance, this will result in the appropriate enforcement action being taken.

 What if a service is not on the public register when I search on line?